New York City

 Private four-day courses can be tailored to the student’s individual schedule and can either be in the city where we’re currently teaching or in the student’s home city (if different).
 Please inquire about pricing and availability.

 Please select your course fee from the above options and arrange payment by contacting us.
-Students can pay for a course after the introductory talk and before the course itself, however course fees processed in advance are greatly appreciated.
-Thoughts or questions?
-Please feel free to contact us.
-Looking forward to seeing you.
+Students can pay for a course after the introductory talk, when they register for the course.